grafana/plugin-tools/docusaurus/docs/tutorials/build-a-streaming-data-source-plugin.md

 npm run server
 ```

-This command runs a Grafana container using docker-compose and puts the built plugins in the right place.
+This command runs a Grafana container using docker compose and puts the built plugins in the right place.

 2. To verify the build, go to Grafana at `https://localhost:3000`.

 :::note

-You may be using Docker Compose instead of docker-compose.
+You may be using Docker Compose instead of docker compose.
 If that is your case, you just need to change the command in the `package.json` in the project's root directory.

 :::